influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/probe.md

 withOptional(optional)
 ```

-Specify whether the Secret or its key must be defined
+"Specify whether the Secret or its key must be defined"

 ## obj spec.prober

-Specification for the prober to use for probing targets.
+"Specification for the prober to use for probing targets.
 The prober.URL parameter is required.
-Targets cannot be probed if left empty.
+Targets cannot be probed if left empty."

 ### fn spec.prober.withPath